EricChen-Git/Practical08/README.md

 - **Efficiency in Styling:** Child themes offer efficiency in styling, allowing designers to make changes without the concern of them being removed or altered.

-## Career/Employability/Learning Insights
+### Career/Employability/Learning Insights

 Although the exploration of child themes may not align directly with my career goals, it provided insights into the challenges and considerations of back-end developers.
 The ability to make efficient styling changes without jeopardizing the entire template is a valuable skill for website designers.
 While I may not anticipate direct application in my career path, understanding these concepts broadens my knowledge of web development and the diverse tools and techniques employed in the field.

-## SMART Goal Integration
+### SMART Goal Integration

 In moving forward, I'll apply the SMART goal framework to enhance my learning and ensure its practical application:

-- **Specific:** I aim to create and implement a child theme for a WordPress website, focusing on customizing the styling and layout elements.
+- **Specific:** My goal is to enhance and finalize my ArtistryNest startup website, focusing on creating a child theme, incorporating PHP, and leveraging CMS technologies.
+The website's theme revolves around offering graphic design services such as original illustrations, photo post-processing, poster design, and logo creation.

-- **Measurable:** I plan to complete the child theme setup within the next two weeks, spending at least 10 hours actively working on the project.
+- **Measurable:** I aim to complete the child theme setup, PHP integration, and CMS technology implementation within the next four weeks, dedicating at least 15 hours weekly to actively work on the project.

-- **Achievable:** Given my current understanding, I believe this goal is achievable with the knowledge gained from the learning activities.
+- **Achievable:** With the foundational knowledge gained from learning activities and my existing proficiency in web development, I believe this goal is achievable.

-- **Relevant:** While not directly tied to my career goals, this project aligns with my broader interest in understanding diverse aspects of web development.
+- **Relevant:** The project aligns with my broader interest in web development and serves as a practical application of the learned WordPress child theme concepts.

-- **Time-Bound:** I will present the completed child theme during the next team meeting, which is scheduled in three weeks, providing a clear deadline for my goal.
+- **Time-Bound:** I will present the finalized ArtistryNest website during the startup showcase event scheduled in five weeks, providing a clear deadline for my goal.

-This SMART goal will serve as a practical application of the learned concepts and reinforce my understanding of WordPress child themes in a real-world scenario.
+This SMART goal will not only serve as a practical application of the learned concepts but also propel my ArtistryNest project towards fruition, combining creativity with technical expertise.